stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 started.

-`cloudbuild.yaml` provides instructions to Cloud Build (more later) regarding which steps to execute when a build is triggered.
+`cloudbuild.yaml` provides instructions to Cloud Build (more later) regarding which steps to execute when a build is submitted.
 In this case, we tell Cloud Build to use [gcloud](https://cloud.google.com/sdk/gcloud/) to deploy to Cloud Functions.